Nylon Pool

-Nylon Pool is an in-sea shallow white ground coral pool that is located off Pigeon Point, Tobago, and is accessible by boat.
-Its name is derived from its resemblance to a swimming pool.
+Nylon Pool is an in-sea shallow white sand coral pool that is located off Pigeon Point, Tobago, and is accessible by boat.
 It is close to the Buccoo Reef, a protected area full of coral reefs.
-It was named by Princess Margaret in 1962.
+It was named by Princess Margaret in 1962, due to its extreme clarity which reminded her of nylon stockings.
 It is also one of Trinidad and Tobago's most visited attractions.